KevinBian107/ensemble-imbalanced-data/README.md

 - Train: 56.25%

 ## Feature Engineering
-In the basic model pipeline we are working with not a great number of features:
+In the basic model pipeline we are working with not a great number of features.
+The value of the threshold and normalziation target are results from previous eda section.
 1. binarized `n_step` with threshold 25
 2. binarized `n_ingredients` with threshold 20
 3. normalized `minutes` with respects to binarized `n_steps` using the customized class `StdScalerByGroup`